archismansaha/100DaysOfCode/README.md

 ```

 **8.** Commit changes:
+>This 'commit' command save your  changes to local repository.

 ```
 git commit -m "<relevant message to your change>"
 ```
 **9.** Push changes(change branch_name to that which you made during creating branch):
+>The 'push' command  syncs your commits to GitLab.
 ```
 git push -u origin <branch_name>
 ```